 - Is it being backed up?

 The more you understand your own hosting infrastructure, the more control you have over it.
 This not only puts you in a position to potentially lower your total cost of ownership (TCO), it makes you more IT agile.

 When you hear the term hosting infrastructure, you’re hearing a catch-all term for the organizational chart of your hosted services.
 In particular, your website, your email, and your database(s).

-An unmanaged (or self-managed) hosted service is one in which an outside provider provides the OS and the server space and your organization is responsible for installing, managing, and maintaining your own applications and services.
+An unmanaged (or self-managed) hosted service is one in which an outside provider provides the OS and the server space while your organization is responsible for installing, managing, and maintaining your own applications and services.

+They provide the kitchen.
 You provide the groceries and make the meal.
-They provide the kitchen.
 Okay, it’s not the world’s best metaphor, but you get the idea.

 The upfront cost of a managed hosted service appears more costly than an unmanaged solution, but anything beyond a very simple ecosystem is going to require dedicated staff, expensive hardware, and physical space.

-Beyond the obvious—namely web hosting, email, and server space—managed hosts may provide desktop as a service (DaaS), software as a service (SaaS), platform as a service (PaaS), and disaster recovery as a service (DRaaS).
+Beyond the obvious—namely web hosting, email, and server space—managed hosts may provide Desktop-as-a-Service (DaaS), Software-as-a-Service (SaaS), Platform-as-a-Service (PaaS), and Disaster Recovery-as-a-Service (DRaaS).